GLOBAL MARKETS-Stocks rise, dollar mixed after recent U.S. data

 Of the 441 companies in the S&P 500 that have reported earnings so far for last year’s fourth quarter, 65.3 percent have beaten analyst expectations, according to Thomson Reuters.
 Since 1994, 63 percent of companies have beaten estimates.

-“I would say that the market is back to a presumption that everything is OK,” said Brad McMillan, chief investment officer at Commonwealth Financial.
+“I would say that the market is back to a presumption that everything is OK,” said Brad McMillan, chief investment officer at Commonwealth Financial in Waltham, Massachusetts.

 “The Fed’s minutes highlight that they think the U.S. economy is going well, maybe better than well, earnings have turned out better than expected, and Europe continues to inch along.
 What’s not to like?” he said.